A professional reads the 'Business' section of a newspaper, displaying financial market data.

 Why RFPs Matter in Event Planning

-RFPs play a central role in ensuring that events are delivered on time, within budget, and to the highest standards.
+RFPs play a central role in ensuring events are delivered on time, within budget, and to the highest standards.
 Organizations use them to:

 • Create transparency: vendors compete on equal terms with the same information.